 We may share relevant information with external parties including the clinicians who referred you, the hospital where your consultation is held, hospitals where your surgery is performed, consultants that we refer you on to, imaging, histology and departments performing your clinical investigations and your medical insurance company.

 We will only retain your personal information for as long as is necessary in order to continue to provide you with medical care and should you return for a consultation in the future.
 If, however, you wish for us to delete your information from our systems, you can request to do so at any time.

 We will only process your information where it is necessary to support the legitimate interests of our practice or those with whom we may have shared your information except where such interests are overridden by your interests or fundamental rights and freedoms which require the protection of personal data.

-Mr Peter M Clarke does not routinely transfer personal information outside of the European Economic Area (EEA).
+Mr Peter M Clarke does not routinely transfer personal information outside of the UK or Channel Islands.
 However, should the need to do so arise, we will contact you in advance to seek your consent for a transfer to take place.
 We will also ensure that where such transfers are carried out they are done so using secure methods that offer sufficient assurances and guarantees that your data is afforded the necessary safeguards to prevent it from accidental or unlawful loss, disclosure, access, alteration or destruction.

 Additionally, if you wish to exercise any of your rights under GDPR, such as where you believe any information we hold about you is incorrect, inaccurate or incomplete, where you wish to restrict or object to processing, or if you are dissatisfied with the way in which Mr Peter M Clarke has used your information in any way, you can report the matter to our Data Protection Officer using the following contact details: